 For transport, Dorset Council’s school transport eligibility rules will be the baseline for many families, but practical realities on Portland mean travel time and routes matter as much as theoretical distance.
 It is worth checking the likely journey at peak times, including winter conditions.

-Primary and secondary outcomes diverge.
-Primary results are strong in 2024, but GCSE measures and Progress 8 indicate that secondary outcomes are more challenging.
+Primary and secondary outcomes need separate reading.
+Current primary results show 60% meeting the expected standard in reading, writing and mathematics combined, while GCSE measures and Progress 8 indicate that secondary outcomes are more challenging.
 Families should ask how the school is addressing progress at Key Stage 4 and what that means for your child’s subject choices and support.

 All-through continuity is a strength, but it is not for every child.
 Some pupils thrive with stability; others benefit from a reset at Year 7.
 Ask how the school keeps secondary culture distinct, and how it supports pupils who need a clearer step-change in independence.